implicitdef/implicitdef.github.io/_posts/2015-11-19-comparing-scala-http-client-libraries.markdown

 Diagnostic : __abandonware with a cryptic DSL__.
 Don't use it.

+___EDIT___ _I stand corrected.
+Dispatch is still maintained, they just moved to [a different repo](https://github.com/dispatch/reboot) (but it still seems that they have a bunch of unanswered issues).
+Also the weird method names do have English equivalents, like `setQueryParameters`.
+Personally I would still not use this lib, the doc is too sparse for me to trust it, but it's your call._

 ### Newman

 From the github documentation [https://github.com/stackmob/newman](https://github.com/stackmob/newman) : "_Newman comes with a DSL which is inspired by Dispatch, but uses mostly english instead of symbols_".
 Should be good, right ?
 Well, maybe, but here too the project is abandoned.
 Last commits in 2014, and Scala 2.11 isn't supported.